ArctosDB/documentation-wiki/_documentation/genbank.markdown

 In any case, the GenBank accession numbers should be entered into Arctos and Other IDs of type GenBank, and doing so will form HTTP links to GenBank from the specimen detail page.

+# Arctos Tools

+Arctos provides tools to compile data for GenBank submission.
+Selecting specimens by barcode will send <code>source_material_id</code> in addition to the GUID, providing a link to the specific material used.

+# Historical Document

 In an effort to lock down the abbreviations with which we are familiar, I have registered "UAM" and "MSB" with Biorepositories.org